American Law Institute: History

-The movement that led to ALI's founding began in 1888.
-Law professor Henry Taylor Terry, then teaching in Japan, wrote that year to the American Bar Association (ABA) to recommend that it should solicit proposals for a "complete scientific arrangement of the whole body” of the law, and in response, the ABA set up a special committee on classification of law.
-James DeWitt Andrews, chair of the committee from 1901 to 1908, then launched his own Corpus Juris project in 1910, and in 1913, founded the American Academy of Jurisprudence (AAJ) to build the Corpus Juris jointly with the ABA.
-Andrews and his supporters proposed that the Corpus Juris would be systematically compiled with the assistance of leading experts in each field of American law.
-They argued that the Corpus Juris would be more comprehensive, authoritative, and accurate than existing treatises and digests like the West American Digest System, and they regarded the lawyers who worked on such digests, such as West Publishing's attorney-editors, as second- and third-rate mediocrities.
-However, Andrews ran into staunch resistance from the very legal academics whom he needed to rally behind him to make such a project possible, especially John Henry Wigmore, dean of Northwestern University School of Law.
-Separately from the legal practitioners at the ABA, the legal academics at the Association of American Law Schools (AALS) formed committees to study the creation of a "national center for study of law and jurisprudence" in 1915, and a "juristic center" in 1916.
-The ABA finally pulled the plug on the hapless Andrews in 1923, who was still trying to rally support for the AAJ and what he was now calling a Codex Library, and threw its support behind the AALS's proposal for the founding of a "juristic center", which evolved into ALI.
-What seems to have finally united the ABA and the AALS behind the foundation of ALI in 1923 was the shared perception that "Andrews and his Academy of Jurisprudence should not be entrusted with the task of classifying and restating American law".
+The movement that led to the founding of the American Law Institute had its origins in 1888, when Henry Taylor Terry, a law professor then teaching in Japan, wrote to the American Bar Association (ABA) recommending that it solicit proposals for a systematic arrangement of the whole body of American law.
+In response, the ABA established a special committee on the classification of law.
+James DeWitt Andrews, who chaired the committee from 1901 to 1908, launched an independent Corpus Juris project in 1910 and in 1913 founded the American Academy of Jurisprudence (AAJ) to develop the Corpus Juris in partnership with the ABA.
+Andrews and his supporters contended that the Corpus Juris would be more comprehensive and authoritative than existing treatises and digests, including the West American Digest System, and they regarded the attorney-editors employed on such publications as insufficiently qualified for the task.

+Andrews encountered significant opposition from legal academics whose participation was essential to the project, most notably John Henry Wigmore, dean of Northwestern University School of Law.
+Separately from the ABA, the Association of American Law Schools (AALS) formed committees to study the creation of a national center for the study of law and jurisprudence in 1915, and a juristic center in 1916.
+In 1923, the ABA withdrew its support from Andrews, who was still seeking backing for the AAJ and a proposed Codex Library, and aligned instead with the AALS's proposal for the establishment of a juristic center, which ultimately led to the founding of ALI.
+According to one account, what united the ABA and the AALS was a shared view that Andrews and his Academy of Jurisprudence should not be entrusted with the task of classifying and restating American law.